 As with all crabs, you can tell the male from the female by the plate underneath the body: it is narrow in the male and wide in the female.
 The roe, bright orange stuff inside the female, is delicious and is a critical ingredient in she-crab soup.
 Some people also eat the green "mustard" inside the body, which is the liver.

-Red Rock Crab Cooking Tips
+Red Rock Crab Cooking and Buying Tips

 Most of the meat is in the giant crusher claws these critters are armed with.
 They are virtually identical to the famed Florida stone crabs, so you can substitute red or rock crabs in any stone crab claw recipe you find.